Saint Johns River State College

 About Saint Johns River State College

-A standout academic strength of SJRSC is the acclaimed Florida School of the Arts (FloArts).
-Opened in 1976 and located on the Palatka Campus, FloArts offers an intimate and focused environment where students receive close, individualized attention.
-It provides accredited Associate in Science and Associate in Arts degrees across a wide spectrum of disciplines, including Visual Art (Animation, Studio Art, Graphic Design/New Media, Photography), Acting, Dance, Musical Theatre, and specialized Theatre Production/Design programs (Costume Design, Scenic/Lighting Design, Stage Management).
+Academically, SJRSC is particularly distinguished by the Florida School of the Arts (FloArts), an accredited arts school integral to its Palatka Campus since 1976.
+FloArts offers an intimate and focused environment where students receive personalized attention across a broad spectrum of artistic disciplines.
+Prospective students can pursue Associate in Science and Associate in Arts degrees with concentrations in Visual Art (Animation, Studio Art, Graphic Design/New Media, Photography), Acting, Dance, Musical Theatre, and Theatre Production/Design (Costume Design, Scenic/Lighting Design, Stage Management).
+This dedication to the arts, alongside a robust range of other academic programs, ensures a rich and varied learning experience.

 Key Highlights

-- ✦Home to the accredited Florida School of the Arts (FloArts), providing specialized associate degrees in a wide range of visual and performing arts.
+- ✦Home to the Florida School of the Arts (FloArts), an accredited arts school opened in 1976.

-- ✦Features the Thrasher-Horne Center for Performing Arts, a significant cultural venue on its Orange Park campus.
+- ✦Opened the state-of-the-art Thrasher-Horne Center for Performing Arts on the Orange Park campus in 2004.

-- ✦Recognizes its historical roots and commitment to diversity with a memorial wall and scholarship dedicated to Collier-Blocker Junior College.
+- ✦Honors its history with a 2012 commemorative wall and state scholarship for Collier-Blocker Junior College.

 Timeline